kragen/derctuo/markdown/datasheets.md

 Malicious but sometimes usable if nothing else works
 ----------------------------------------------------

-* datasheetarchive.com: iframe with PDF accessible via "PDF" link in "PDF" column — but for the wrong part!
+* datasheetarchive.com: iframe with PDF accessible via “PDF” link in “PDF” column — but for the wrong part!
 [A1286, for example][1].
   However, I *did* get the right datasheet for [CXA1498S][10].
 * kynix.com: links to alldatasheet.com, for example for [STP7N60FI][23].